mdn/serviceworker-cookbook/push-subscription-management/README.md

 # Push Subscription

-This recipe shows how to use push notifications with subscription management.
+Use push notifications with subscription management.

 ## Difficulty
 Advanced